Giorgio Vinella

-Career history
+Career

-Giorgio Vinella’s racing career starts in the early ‘90s driving go-kart in the category 100cc National, while in 1993 he debuted with Henry Morrogh’s single-seater car.
-The brilliant debut was highlighted being rewarded by Autosprint as most promising driver in the race and in Giorgio Vinella started racing in the British Formula Ford Championship.
+Vinella began racing in the early 1990s driving go-kart in the 100cc National category.
+In 1993 he debuted with Henry Morrogh’s single-seater car.
+Vinella started racing in the British Formula Ford Championship.

-In 1995 Giorgio won races in the French Formula Ford Championship with his Vector 95, came second in the prestigious Formula Ford Festival and finished third in the European Championship.
+In 1995, Vinella won races in the French Formula Ford Championship with his Vector 95, came second in the Formula Ford Festival and finished third in the European Championship.
 In 1996 and 1997 he moved to Formula Renault, and a year later joined the Coloni team in Formula 3000.
-In 1999 he became champion in the Italian Formula 3000 championship racing for Team Martello.
-The victory in the championship allowed him to test the Minardi and in December 1999 at Jerez will make an impressive test that earned him the position of test driver for year 2000.
+In 1999, he won the Italian Formula 3000 championship with Team Martello.
+The victory in the championship allowed him to test the Minardi.
+In December 1999 at Circuito de Jerez, he earned the position of test driver for year 2000, performing aerodynamic testing at Mugello and Vairano Circuits.
+The same year, he raced for one event in Formula 3000 with Team Da Vinci, and one race for Riley & Scott in the Grand Am series at Elkhart Lake in United States with a Chevrolet engine.

-In 2000, follows the Minardi Team as test driver doing aerodynamic testing at the Mugello and Vairano.
-Also in 2000 will do one race in Formula 3000 with Team Da Vinci and a race in the Grand Am series at Elkhart Lake in United States with a Riley & Scott with a Chevrolet engine.
-After 8 years of non racing, he returns to the 500 Italian Championship winning the race in Vallelunga.
+After eight years of non racing, he returned to the 500 Italian Championship winning the race in Vallelunga.